prefabric/python-ecs-cicd/README.md

-# Scaffold - Python ECS service and CI/CD pipeline in AWS
+# Python ECS service and CI/CD pipeline in AWS

 A complete CDK project for deploying an end-to-end CI/CD pipeline and infrastructure for a Python web service in AWS.